thinkingmachines/unicef-ai4d-air-quality/README.md

 <br/>

 # 🧠 Training a Regression Model
-1. Get a copy of the latest dataset in CSV format from our [Google Drive folder](https://drive.google.com/drive/u/0/folders/1IgN1fkVGJgIZXGp42uxXYT2OBeam1Etr) and place it in your local `data` folder.
+1. Get a copy of the latest dataset in CSV format from our [Google Drive folder](https://drive.google.com/drive/folders/1c4f1TJzW7uI9IgqXZY_08pJb1YvpevG1) and place it in your local `data` folder.
 2. Create a yaml config file with the training configuration that you want inside the `config` folder (see `config/default.yaml` for a sample).
-    * Note: this is where you specify the path to the CSV datset.
+    * Note: this is where you specify the path to the CSV dataset.
 3. Make sure your terminal's current working directory is the project root.
-Run the training script by running `make config-path=config/default.yaml train`, where you should replace `default.yaml` with the actual yaml file you created from step 1.
+Run the training script by running `make config-path=config/default.yaml train`, where you should replace `default.yaml` with the actual yaml file you created from step 2.
     * If you can't run Make commands on your system, you can also run the training script manually like this:
         * `export PYTHONPATH=.` (you only need to run this once per terminal sesion)
         * `python scripts/train.py --config-path=config/default.yaml`
             * Note: You can also just call the script without a config path `python scripts/train.py`, in which case it will use `config/default.yaml`.
 4. The training script should have generated results in a dated folder under `data/outputs`.
-The folder should contain the best model and its params, nested CV results, and the yaml config file used.
+The folder should contain the best model and its params, metrics, SHAP charts, and the yaml config file used.

 <br/>
 <br/>

 # 📚 Generating a dataset with features
+We provide a script for re-producing our training dataset in `scripts/generate_data.py` as a reference in case you want to understand the data collection procudure, or if you want to generate training data using your own ground truth.

-We provide a script for re-producing our training dataset in `scripts/generate_data.py`.
-This can also be used to collect features for an arbitrary list of locations if, for example, if you'd like to predict PM2.5 for an area of interest over a certain time period.
+This script can also be used to collect features for an arbitrary list of locations for other purposes.
+For example, if you'd like to predict PM2.5 for an area of interest over a certain time period.

 ## Reproducing the training dataset
 To reproduce the training dataset in our experiments:
-1. Get the (a) daily pm2.5 ground truth and (b) station info CSV files from this [Google Drive folder](https://drive.google.com/drive/u/0/folders/10kZ3PcAf-epbZabiqjeXymxDXmbdwe-Z) and place them in your local `data/` folder.
-This file was taken from the [Air4Thai website](http://air4thai.pcd.go.th/webV2/history/).
-Some manual pre-processing had to be performed as well since the original format wasn't convenient for automated processing, and there were minor typos.
+1. Get the (a) daily pm2.5 ground truth and (b) station info CSV files from this [Google Drive Folder](https://drive.google.com/drive/folders/1N1B8SXSkmpnwp_YTDiCJqvLSx3A3-mwC) and place them in your local `data/` folder.
+Raw source of this data was taken from the [Air4Thai website](http://air4thai.pcd.go.th/webV2/history/), but some manual re-formatting had to be performed since the original format wasn't convenient for automated processing, and there were minor typos.

 2. Get the `tha_general_2020.tif` file from this [link](https://data.humdata.org/dataset/1ec16b2b-2a1d-4cf7-b766-0460b27b89ea/resource/c45c9659-5708-4e88-a589-6a5a8b0a0d81/download/tha_general_2020_geotiff.zip).
 Unzip the tif file into your `data/` folder.
 This HRSL population data is taken from [Humanitarian Data Exchange](https://data.humdata.org/dataset/thailand-high-resolution-population-density-maps-demographic-estimates).

 3. Sign-up for a [Google Earth Engine account](https://signup.earthengine.google.com/) if you don't have one yet, as the script uses the GEE API to collect some of the features.
 It will ask you to log-in when you run it.

+4. Run the data generation script.
+For example, generating the training dataset based on Air4Thai ground truth:
-4. Run `export PYTHONPATH=. && python scripts/generate_data.py --ground-truth-csv=data/2022-04-29_air4thai_daily_pm25.csv`
+ `export PYTHONPATH=. && python scripts/generate_data.py --locations-csv=data/2022-04-29-air4thai-th-stations.csv --ground-truth-csv=data/2022-04-29-air4thai-daily-pm25.csv`
+     * *Note: Update the CSV paths accordingly if you're using a different set of files*

-5. The script should take around 30 minutes to complete for the 78 stations from Air4Thai.
+5. Depending on your internet connection, the script might take around 30 minutes - 1 hour to complete for the 78 stations from Air4Thai.
 The generated CSV file should appear in your local `data/` folder.